OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 processes are implemented on GPU side through kernels, so we need to manage the transfer of memory between host and device sides and to decide which and when run the kernels.
-In a classical OpenCL application, it’s not trivial to handle all these issues.
+In a classical OpenCL application, itâ€™s not trivial to handle all these issues.
 For this reason, in OpenCAL-CL we decided to introduce an intermediate object (`CALCLToolkit`) that hides to the user the memory management and handles the compiled chosen kernels.
 The user must only initialize the